 There is no end to Daniel Sturridge’s persistent problems as Jürgen Klopp revealed that the Englishman is in no position to return anytime soon.
 Sturridge has scored 44 times in 77 games for Liverpool, and the Reds are in dire need of a striker of his calibre.

 “Out of responsibility, we have to do everything we can to give him the physical strength to be able to play Premier League football,” Klopp told the club’s official website.

 Sturridge has played just 108 minutes of football under Klopp and has missed the Merseyside club’s past 11 games across all competitions since losing 2-0 to Magpies on December 6.

 Dejan Lovren is also unavailable for an unspecified period.
 However, four other players, Jordan Henderson, Ibe, and Sakho, all of whom suffered a hamstring, are in the phase of returning to first team action in the coming two weeks.

 Kolo Toure is still struggling to recover after he took up a cramp against Stoke City.

 Vardy returned to action against Tottenham today after a minor Groin surgery.
 Ranieri started him on the bench, sending him in as a substitute in the 74th minute.

-Darren Fletcher limped away from pitch after picking up a knee injury in the match against Southampton on January 16.
-However, the injury is not severe and the Scottish player is expected to return against Aston Villa on Saturday.
+Darren Fletcher limped away from the pitch after picking up a knee injury in the match against Southampton on January 16.
+However, the injury is not severe, and the Scottish player is expected to return against Aston Villa on Saturday.